sapegin/tamia/Readme.md

 **Component** is a JavaScript “class” inherited from `tamia.Component` base “class”.
 You could mix blocks and components in any same combination.

-**Module** is combination of block (appearance) and component (behaviour) that can be used on many websites.
+**Module** is combination of block (appearance) and component (behaviour) that can be used on many sites.
 Some modules have only blocks, some modules have default skin that you can disable if you want.

 ## Stylus Bootstap

-It’s a base CSS rules (like Normalize.css but a quite different) and a lot of useful Stylus mixins:
+It’s a base CSS rules (like [Normalize.css](https://necolas.github.io/normalize.css/) but quite different) and a lot of useful Stylus mixins:

 * Fluid grid.
-* Sprites (manual or generated) with Retina support.
+* Images with Retina support.
 * Links with three types of underlining: text-decoration, border-bottom and linear-gradient.
+* Media query helpers.
 * Sticky footer.
 * Debug helpers.
 * Lot of useful mixins.